jackseabolt/AlbumReview/README.md

 Technology
 ------------
-Ruby on Rails, Devise, Paperclip, PostgreSQL
+Ruby on Rails, Ruby, Devise, Paperclip, PostgreSQL, HTML, SASS, raty_ratings, will_paginate

 For local use
 --------